Saint-Paul-de-l'Île-aux-Noix

 Saint-Paul-de-l'Île-aux-Noix ([sɛ̃ pɔl də lil o nwa]) is a municipality in southern Quebec, Canada located in the administrative area of the Montérégie.
 The population as of the Canada 2021 Census was 2,141.

+The name of this municipality was chosen to pay tribute to Monsignor Paul Bruchési, who had just been consecrated Archbishop of the Diocese of Montreal in 1897.
+The name Île-aux-Noix has been well established for nearly two centuries.
+It refers to both a military establishment dating back to 1759 and a stretch of land opposite the municipality, and highlights the large number of walnut trees that once covered the island.